filecoin-project/devgrants/rfps/rfp-proposal-python-api-client.md

 **Python Standard Library**

-python standard library provides a channel for developers in the ecosyste to easily connect to Filecoin.
+python standard library provides a channel for developers in the ecosystem to easily connect to Filecoin.
 Even for python developers who are not familiar with Golang or in lack of an overall understanding of Filecoin, with the help of this library, they could work on Filecoin without having to spend too much time on basic knowledge.
 We believe that as Filecoin continuously develops, it will attract more and more python developers to join and grow the ecosystem.
 Therefore, the python standard library is a must.

 **File Storage Tool**

 File storage tool is a client for ordinary users.
-It creates a convenient and user-friendly file storage channel to for users to store data on Filecoin network.
+It creates a convenient and user-friendly file storage channel for users to store data on Filecoin network.
 Easy operation, rich functions and high-level privacy provides users with safe and reliable services.
-The tool will be maintained by the development teeam.
+The tool will be maintained by the development team.
 Users could also host and make improvements as they feel like.

 ## Deliverables